-South Carolina reports six-character state license numbers as physician identifiers.
-When the source values were shorter than six characters, the HCUP value was padded to bring it into conformity with South Carolina's format.
+South Carolina reports six-character state license numbers for attending physician identifiers.
+When the source values were shorter than six characters, the HCUP value was padded to bring it into conformity with South Carolina's format before the value was encrypted.